Jasonlobo21/tp/docs/UserGuide.md

 - `list workout`: Lists all workout logs.

-- `delete water` 1: Deletes the water log with index 1.
+- `delete water 1`: Deletes the water log with index 1.

 - `bye`: Exits the app.